Patrons who suffer injuries or accidents at a restaurant in Nevada may be able to recover damages. Lawsuits may be filed against:

 In Nevada, restaurants are liable for injuries caused by their own negligence or the negligence of their employees.
 They are also liable for negligence caused by third parties (such as security guards) under the restaurant’s control.

-- The restaurant owed the patron a duty of care;
+- The restaurant owed you a duty of care;

 - The restaurant breached that duty;

-- The breach was the legal cause of the patron’s injuries; and.
+- The breach was the legal cause of your injuries; and.

-- As a result of the breach, the patron suffered damages.1
+- As a result of the breach, you suffered damages.1

 Let’s take a closer look at each of these elements.

 1.1.
-The restaurant owned a duty of care to the customer
+The restaurant owed you duty of care

-Under Nevada premises liability laws, restaurants owe patrons a duty of care to maintain their premises (including parking areas and walkways) in a reasonably safe condition.
+Under Nevada premises liability laws, restaurants owe you a duty of care to maintain their premises (including parking areas and walkways) in a reasonably safe condition.

-They must also exercise due care for the safety of their patrons and other people who use the premises (such as suppliers, cleaning companies and employees).2
+They must also exercise due care for your safety and other people who use the premises (such as suppliers, cleaning companies and employees).2

 Duties involved in keeping a restaurant safe can include (but are not limited to):